bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Sighting.md

 ## Oracle: Ship Size
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Ships^Size]]` | Guidance
 > Use this table to generate the scale of a ship sighting, ranging from a single small ship to a massive armada.
 The challenge ranks shown here are a starting place.
 Set the rank of a naval fight as appropriate to the capability of your forces and the complexity of your objectives.
 Also, keep in mind that ships operate at a scale relative to other large vehicles and creatures.
-For tips on handling naval encounters, [[SI_CH1_Naval Encounters|see page 36]]. ^guidance-OclShipSize
+For tips on handling naval encounters, [[SI_CH1_Naval Encounters|see page 36]]. ^guidance-Size

 | Roll | Result | Such as | Rigging | Crew | Rank |
 | :---: | --- | --- | --- | :---: | --- |